systelab/systelab-components/src/app/systelab-components/README.md

 ### Layout

-To manage the layout, alignment, and sizing of grid columns, navigation, components, ... use Flexbox.
+To manage the layout, alignment, and sizing of grid columns, navigation, components, ... you can use the Bootstrap Grid or Flexbox.

+As a general tip:

+- If you want to let your content control the way it is displayed, on a row by row or column by column basis, that’s flexbox.
+- Or, if you want to define a grid, and either allow items to be auto-placed into the cells defined by that grid, or control their positioning using line-based positioning or grid template areas, that’s grid.

+If still is not clear for you what to do, we suggest:

+> Use the grid for forms or layouts where the height is defined by the components.
+Use flex is the height is important for you, for example when you are defining a application like layout.

+For the grid, refer to https://getbootstrap.com/docs/4.0/layout/grid/.

-Refer to https://css-tricks.com/snippets/css/a-guide-to-flexbox/ as a general guide and check https://getbootstrap.com/docs/4.0/utilities/flex/ to better know the utility classes that Bootstrap provides.
+For the Flexbox, refer to https://css-tricks.com/snippets/css/a-guide-to-flexbox/ as a general guide and check https://getbootstrap.com/docs/4.0/utilities/flex/ to better know the utility classes that Bootstrap provides.

 As a super basic summary: